Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

 \section{Results}

-In this section, we perform three different experiments to evaluate the impact of the sampling strategy on the \textit{in-situ} calibration of low-cost sensors using the data sets described in section \ref{sec:data_sets}: \begin{enumerate}[label=(\Alph*)] \item we analyze which are the most important sensors to include in the sensor calibration, by means of a feature selection, investigating their impact on the calibration accuracy.
-To achieve this, we perform a forward stepwise feature selection using 10-fold cross-validation (CV), thus adding the variable that increases the R$^2$ the most at a time. \item we perform sensor calibration, for the O$_3$, NO$_2$ and NO sensors, using the best subsets of sensors found with the highest data availability (T$_{sen}$=2s), therefore assuming no energy consumption restrictions. \item we investigate the impact of the sensor sampling parameters on the sensor calibration accuracy and power consumption.
-To this end, we compare different sampling periods for the sensing node T$_{sen}$, as well as different number of samples collected in these periods N$_s$.
+In this section, we perform two different experiments to evaluate the impact of the sampling strategy on the {in-situ} calibration of low-cost sensors using the datasets described in Section \ref{sec:data_sets}: \begin{enumerate} \item We perform sensor {in-situ} calibration for the O$_3$, NO$_2$ and NO sensors, using the best subsets of sensors found by forward stepwise feature selection using 10-fold cross-validation (CV).
+We perform this experiment using the raw sensors' signals ($\mathrm{T_{sen}}{=}\,2 \,\mathrm{s}$), therefore assuming no energy consumption restrictions.
+We compare three \textit{in-situ} calibration models: multiple linear regression, k-nearest neighbors and support vector regression; \item We investigate the impact of the sensor sampling parameters on the sensor calibration accuracy and power consumption.
+To this end, we compare different sampling periods for the sensing node $\mathrm{T_{sen}}$, as well as different numbers of samples collected in these periods $\mathrm{N_s}$.
 We also consider sensor response periods.
-A 10-fold CV is performed for every sampling setting, discussing the resulting goodness-of-fit metrics, duty cycles and power consumption implications. \end{enumerate}
+To carry out this experiment, we use the raw two-second signals from the sensors and simulate the different sampling settings by subsampling these raw signals.
+A 10-fold CV is performed for every sampling setting, discussing the resulting goodness-of-fit metrics, duty cycles, and power consumption implications. \end{enumerate}

-To evaluate each one of the experiments 75\% of the data set is used as training set, and the remaining 25\% is used as test set.
-Moreover, the different data set are shuffled so that the different experiments can be evaluated without the effects of the changing environmental conditions.
+To evaluate each one of the experiments, 75\% of the dataset is used as a training set, and the remaining 25\% is used as a testing set.
+The different datasets are shuffled so that the training conditions are representative of the testing, avoiding out-of-date and inaccurate calibration models \cite{concas2021low, maag2018survey, ferrer2019comparative}, and the different experiments can be evaluated without the effects of the changing environmental conditions.